Safe & Slow

 First, get them used to each other by switching their bedding so they can smell each other.
 If they like to be petted, you can also use a small towel to pet one, then the other, switching around.
 This part is really important as it makes them smell familiar and like each other when they first meet.

 Then try moving the food closer to the door while putting a food dish on the other side of the door for the home pets.
 Pay attention to signs of fear in the new cat.
 Be ready to move the food away from the door if it refuses to eat.
 Your goal is to get all the pets to eat without fear on both sides of the door.

 Next introduce the new cat to a smaller part of the house, like a single floor.
 Remember, it’s one thing at a time with cats.
 If you have other cats, switch them to the safe room while the new cat explores the new space on its own.
 This will allow the home cats to smell and get familiar with the new cat’s scent.
-Keep returning the cat to its safe room after it’s finished exploring.
+Keep returning the cat to the safe room after it’s finished exploring.
 Repeat if you can.
 Move to Step 3 when the cat is completely relaxed.

-Introducing the Animals
+Step 3: Introducing the Animals